Digital currency hardware wallets and the essence of money: Introduction

-Wholly ``offline'' transactions impose additional security requirements to prevent double-spending attacks, in addition to the new security requirements applicable to digital bearer instruments in general.
-Some prominent experts have proposed ``trusted computing''~\cite{tcg2004,trusted-computing} as a solution to the security problem, reasoning that if the security of bearer instruments is a cause for concern, then perhaps there is benefit to be realised in making an effort to ensure that the devices that can hold them must meet a certain standard.
+In both the ``offline account'' and ``e-cash'' use cases, dual-offline transactions impose additional security requirements on the transacting parties, in addition to the security requirements applicable to digital transactions in general.
+In particular, payers must be prevented from falsely claiming that the money they are using to pay has not previously been spent (a ``double-spending attack'').
+Some prominent experts have proposed ``trusted computing''~\cite{tcg2004,trusted-computing} as a solution to the security problem, reasoning that if the possibility that a payer (or a payer's device) might misbehave, then perhaps there is benefit to be realised in making an effort to ensure that the devices that can hold them must be able to enforce rules directly, a ``hardware root of trust''.
 After all, many users are accustomed to carrying certified hardware, and the prevalence of certified hardware among common user devices might be seen as a justification for their use in the context of digital currency.
 For example, smart cards commonly rely upon tamper-resistant chips containing secrets issued by their manufacturers~\cite{smart-cards}.
 Mobile phones often contain secure enclaves to restrict what their users can do with their devices, for example to prevent users from copying multimedia files.